Probabilistic preference learning with the Mallows rank model: Discussion

 \section{Discussion}

-In this paper, we have developed a fully Bayesian hierarchical framework for the analysis of rank data.
-An important advantage of the Bayesian approach, is that it offers coherently propagated and directly interpretable ways to quantify posterior uncertainties of estimates of any quantity of interest.
-Earlier Bayesian treatments of the Mallows rank model are extended in many ways: we develop an importance sampling scheme for $Z_{n}(\alpha)$ allowing use of other distances than Kendall's, and our MCMC algorithm efficiently samples from the posterior distribution for the unknown parameters.
-We have developed various extensions of the model, motivated by particular applications.
+In this paper, we developed a fully Bayesian hierarchical framework for the analysis of rank data.
+An important advantage of the Bayesian approach is that it offers coherently propagated and directly interpretable ways to quantify posterior uncertainties of estimates of any quantity of interest.
+Earlier Bayesian treatments of the Mallows rank model are extended in many ways: we develop an importance sampling scheme for $Z_{n}(\alpha)$ allowing the use of other distances than Kendall's, and our MCMC algorithm efficiently samples from the posterior distribution of the unknown consensus ranking and of the latent assessor-specific full rankings.
+We also develop various extensions of the model, motivated by applications in which data take particular forms.

-The Mallows models considered perform very well with a large number of assessors $N$, as we show in the sushi example of Section \ref{sec:Clustering}, and in the Movielens example of Section \ref{sec:Prediction}.
-On the other hand, they may not be computationally feasible when the number of items is extremely large, e.g. $n \geq 10^{4}$, which is common for search engines and in ranking of players in online games \citep{Volkovs2014}.
-For the footrule and Spearman distances, there exist asymptotic approximations for $Z_{n}(\alpha)$ as $n\to \infty$ \citep{Mukherjee2013}, which we used in Section \ref{sec:Prediction}, but the MCMC algorithm still needs to explore the space $\mathcal{P}_{n}$ of $n!$ permutations, which becomes prohibitively expensive when $n$ is very large.
+The Mallows model performs very well with a large number of assessors $N$, as we show in the Sushi experiment of Section \ref{sec:SushiData}, and in the Movielens experiment of Section \ref{subsec:Movielens}.
+On the other hand, it may not be computationally feasible when the number of items is extremely large, for example $n \geq 10^{4}$, which is not uncommon in certain applications \citep{Volkovs2014}.
+For the footrule and Spearman distances, there exist asymptotic approximations for $Z_{n}(\alpha)$ as $n\to \infty$ \citep{mukherjee2016}, which we successfully used in Section \ref{subsec:Movielens}, although the MCMC algorithm converges slowly in such large spaces.
 Maximum likelihood estimation of $\bm{\rho}$ runs into the same problem when $n$ gets large \citep{Aledo2013,Ali2012}. \citet{Volkovs2014} developed the multinomial preference model (MPM) for cases with very large $n$, which can be efficiently computed by maximizing a concave log-likelihood function.
 The MPM thus seems a useful choice when $n$ is very large and real time performance is needed.

-All methods presented have been implemented in C++, and run efficiently on a desktop computer.
-Obtaining a sufficiently large sample from the posterior distribution takes from a few seconds with the full potato data to several minutes in the examples involving massive data augmentation, e.g., the Premier League data.
+All methods presented have been implemented in C++, and run efficiently on a desktop computer, with the exception of the Movielens experiment, which needed to be run on a cluster.
+Obtaining a sufficiently large sample from the posterior distribution takes from a few seconds, for small problems, to several minutes, in the examples involving massive data augmentation.
+We are also working on distributed versions of the MCMC on parallel synchronous and asynchronous machines.